SainsburyWellcomeCentre/NeuralPlayground/documents/development_guidelines.md

 ## Testing
 We use [pytest](https://docs.pytest.org/en/latest/) for testing and aim for ~100% test coverage (as far as is reasonable).
 All new features should be tested.
 Write your test methods and classes in the tests folder.

+You can run the tests locally by executing `pytest` in the repository root, while in an active [development environment](../README.md#install-for-development).

 For some tests, you will need to use real experimental data.
 Do not include these data in the repository, especially if they are large.
 We store several sample datasets in an [external data repository](https://gin.g-node.org/SainsburyWellcomeCentre/NeuralPlayground).

 ## Continuous Integration